Welcome to the Queen Mary (haunted!) Hotel. This once grand ocean liner turned hotel is one place where I don’t want to spend a night. Any night.

 Christened by none other than Queen Mary herself, September 26,1934 marked the day that the most famous ocean liner in the world entered service.
 However, the first voyage didn’t take place until May 27, 1936.

 An Art Deco floating masterpiece, the Queen Mary sailed the world until her final voyage across the seas to Long Beach in 1967.
 Polished wood that gleamed throughout the ship for over three decades was beginning to show wear and tear.
 Carpets needed to be replaced.
-Air travel was quickly replacing the need for transatlantic crossings by luxury liners.
+Air travel was quickly replacing the need for transatlantic crossings.

 Tied up in Long Beach, the conversion from cruise ship to ship hotel would eventually happen after several starts and abrupt stops.
 Stateroom portholes would once again open.
 Original woodwork in long corridors, 347 staterooms and the enclosed promenade, restored to its original glory would once again gleam.